 What do you think when someone says Paisley?
 If you were a Scottish teen in the noughties, this town was associated with one thing: Paolo Nutini.
 For me, he was an example of how a humble background is no barrier to creativity and success.
-I remember listening to These Streets and wondering if Paisley was anything likeContinue reading “Paisley: UK City of Culture 2021?
+I remember listening to These Streets and wondering if Paisley was anything likeContinue reading “Paisley: UK City of Culture 2021?”

 A day after returning from Rome in September, we were having gelato withdrawal symptoms (it’s a common occurrence, just ask your doctor).
 So when B’s family started talking about a place called Vanilla Joe’s — which has recently scooped Scotland’s Best Gelataria at the Italian Awards — our curiosity rumbled along with our tummies.
-So, with our tans still glowing, we zoomed down to Irvine to … Continue reading Why Irvine is Scotland’s ice cream capital
+So, withContinue reading “Why Irvine is Scotland’s ice cream capital!”

 These walks won’t get your muscles defined, nor will they give you vertigo.
-Instead, these are four of my favourite wanders in different areas of Glasgow and the West, from city to coast.
+Instead, these are four of my favourite wanders in different areas of Glasgow and the west, from city to coast.
 Alongside each stroll, I’ve suggested an eatery (because we all know that’s the best reward after a day of exploring!)

 Today we celebrated Charlotte’s birthday.
 None of us are real ‘birthday’ people.
 We’re happier drinking tea over tequila; relaxing in a café as opposed to a club; tucking into a cake rather than a kebab.
 So, to commemorate Charlotte’s ageing in the nicest way, Zoe came up with the cake crawl.